Abdullah4152/nvidia-nim-terminal-chat/README.md

 | Up / Down | Scroll the transcript when a menu is not open |
 | Page Up / Page Down | Scroll a full page of transcript |
 | Ctrl+C | Exit immediately |

-## Data, safety, and privacy

-- API keys are not written to session files.
-- Saved sessions, memories, skill data, tool output, and local logs live under **.nvchat/** and are ignored by Git.
-- File writes and shell commands require a confirmation step.
-- Workspace file tools reject paths outside the folder where you launched the application.
-- Local mode keeps model traffic on your local endpoint, subject to the configuration of that endpoint.

 ## Project layout